Morse-Bott cohomology from homological perturbation theory: Motivation From Homological Perturbation Theory

 Austin-Braam \cite{austin1995morse} defined the Morse-Bott cochain complex of a flow category to be

-where $\Omega^*(C_i)$ is the space of differential forms on $C_i$.
-The differential $d^{AB}$ is defined as $\sum_{k\ge 0 }d_k$, where $d_k$ is defined by:
+where $\Omega^*(C_i)=\oplus_{j=0}^{\dim C_i} \Omega^j(C_i)$ is the space of differential forms on $C_i$.
+The differential $d^{\AB}$ is defined as $\sum_{k\ge 0 }d_k$, where $d_k$ is defined by:

 Here $\cD^*(C)$ is the space of currents on $C$.
-The operator $d_k$ taking value in $\cD^*(C)$ instead of $\Omega^*(C)$ causes difficulties to get a well-defined cochain complex $(BC^{AB}, d^{AB})$.
-Thus to make it well-defined, the target maps $t_{i,j}$ are assumed to be fibration in Austin-Braam's model.
-Under such assumptions, ${t_{i,j}}_*$ is the integration along the fiber, hence $d_k$ actually lands on $\Omega^*(C_{i+k})$.
-However it was noticed in \cite{latschev2000gradient} that the fibration condition is obstructed for some Morse-Bott functions, i.e. there exists a Morse Bott function $f$, such that the fibration property fails for all metrics.
+The operator $d_k$ taking value in $\cD^*(C)$ instead of $\Omega^*(C)$ causes difficulties getting a well-defined \emph{ungraded} cochain complex $(BC^{\AB}, d^{\AB})$.
+Thus to make it well-defined, the target maps $t_{i,j}$ are assumed to be fibrations in Austin-Braam's model.
+Under such assumptions, ${t_{i,j}}_*$ is integration along the fiber, hence $d_k$ actually lands in $\Omega^*(C_{i+k})$.
+However it was noticed in \cite[Remark 2.4]{latschev2000gradient} that the fibration condition is obstructed for some Morse-Bott functions, i.e.\ there exists a Morse Bott function $f$, such that the fibration property fails for all metrics.